Alignak-monitoring/alignak-backend/docs/api.rst

 Resources use template system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The resources use the template system are:
+The resources using the backend template system are:

    * host
    * service

 Use simple template system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use simple system of template, create an template object (*host* or *service*) with these fields:
+To use the simple templating system, you just need to create a template object (*host* or *service*) with these fields:

    * *_is_template*: True

+It is as simple as creating an *host* and you just need to add *_is_template = True* in the provided data.

-For *service* resource, you need link it to host, so link to a host template.
+For a *service* template, you need link it to an host, so link it to an host template.

-To add a new object (*host* or *service*) with use of the template object, create this standard object with fields:
+To add a new object (*host* or *service*) linked to one of the template objects, create the object (host/service) with those fields:

    * *_templates*: [*id_of_template*]

-You can add more than 1 template.
+You can link an object to more than one template.

-When we add our object, if we define for example a field *notification_period*, this field will not be erased by the template(s) field
+When adding the object, if we define for example a field *notification_period*, this field will not be erased by the template(s) field

 In case you modify one field of the template, the backend will report the value to all objects use this template

 Complex template system